rmk135/rmk135.github.io/_sources/pages/about_me.rst.txt

 .. image:: /_static/images/avatar.jpeg
    :align: left
-   :width: 50%
+   :width: 30%

 Hello,

 My name is Roman.
-I am software engineer and I have started my personal website for having a chance to share some of my professional experience and thoughts about software engineering and team management.
+I am software engineer and I have started my personal website for having a chance to share some of my professional experience and thoughts about software engineering.
 I like high quality solutions, so my credo - "Done, when done well" - can describe me the best way.
 I like to make things work smart and comprehensive way, at the same time keeping certain level of simplicity, clearence and structuring.
 Once I have found that my strength area is to make complex things to be simpler - and now I keep moving that way.
 I hope that you will find information on my website useful and interesting.